tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ### 2. Instructor Do: Neural Networks are Cool!
 (10 min)

-In this activity, students will be instrodu
+In this activity, students will be introduced to neural networks and some of their applications.

 Open the lesson slides and move to the _Neural Networks are Cool!_ section.